waveform-computing/compoundpi/docs/protocol.rst

     Gives the camera's current saturation setting as an integer between -100 and 100 (0 is the default)

+*<ev>*
+    Gives the camera's current exposure compensation value as an integer number between -24 and 24 (each increment represents 1/6th of a stop)

 *<hflip>* and *<vflip>*
     Gives the camera's orientation as 1 or 0 (indicating the flip is or is not active respectively)